medo-younes/lcz-classification/README.md

 #### Sentinel-2 L2A Imagery

 As per Vavassori et al. (2024), bands from B02 to B07, B8A, B11, and B12 were utilized from the harmonized Sentinel-2 L2A dataset.
-Below is an RGB composite of the Sentinel-2 imagery collected on 15th of May, 2023.
+The plots below represent spectral signatures along with measures of spectral seperability amongst the labelled Local Climate Zones.

 #### Spectral Signature of LCZ Classes